ChuloAI/BrainChulo/README.md

 ### &#9888; WARNING &#9888;
 As we develop BrainChulo the application is gaining abilities which allow it to access and change files on the filesystem.
 This is a major security risk.
 We strongly recommend that you run BrainChulo in a Docker container, using the provided `Dockerfile`.

-To run BrainChulo in a Docker container, follow these steps:
+To run BrainChulo in a Docker container, you just need to run:

-Build the Docker image:

-`docker build -t brainchulo .`
+`docker-compose up`

-Run the Docker container:
+To shut down the container:

-`docker run -p 7865:7860 brainchulo`

-DEVELOPERS: If you wish to mount the BrainChulo local repository to the running container, run the following command:

-`docker run -p 7860:7860 -v /path/to/local/code:/app brainchulo`
+`docker-compose down`

 ## Roadmap